-Little Free Library, the nonprofit organization behind the world’s largest book-sharing movement, now calls St. Paul, Minnesota, home!
+Little Free Library, the nonprofit organization behind the world’s largest book-sharing network, now calls St. Paul, Minnesota, home!
 LFL secured office space in the Wycliff Building in the Midway neighborhood’s Creative Enterprise Zone.
 This fall we held a ribbon-cutting ceremony with members of the Midway Chamber of Commerce, local Little Free Library volunteer stewards, and LFL staff in attendance—and we gave away free books, of course.

 “We are excited to join the vibrant St. Paul community,” said LFL Executive Director Greig Metzger.
 “St. Paul is recognized as one of the more ‘literate’ cities in the U.S. so our presence is a natural fit.
 St. Paul also has a robust nonprofit sector, and we look forward to partnering with and learning from our new neighbors as we expand book access here in town and around the world.”